freyste/freyste.github.io/_posts/2019-1-24-Blaster_Range.md

 ![_config.yml]({{ site.baseurl }}/images/Mirror_sketch_1.png.JPG)

 For the targets I had initially planned to put some living characters like Jar Jar Binks since this was a storm trooper blaster after all but opted instead for droids.
-Seemed less violent and also the way the targets would fall seemed pretty realistic to how a droid my respond to a blaster.
+Seems less violent and also the way the targets would fall seemed pretty realistic to how a droid might respond to a blaster.

 ![_config.yml]({{ site.baseurl }}/images/droid_fall.gif)
 ![_config.yml]({{ site.baseurl }}/images/gronk_fall.gif)